 Elke Altenburger is an Assistant Professor for Interior Design.
-She recently received her Ph.D. from the University of Missouri and has a degree as Graduate Engineer of Interior Architecture from the University of Applied Science in Düsseldorf, Germany.
-She practiced interior design in large architectural teams in Europe and the United States.
-Her portfolio includes mostly cultural buildings and projects of higher education.
-Building on an interest in physical environments for children since her time as an undergraduate, her dissertation was an ethnographic case study of the impact the spaces between classrooms at a public high school “designed for the twenty-first century” have on students’ attitude toward school.
+She received her Ph.D. from the University of Missouri and has a degree as a Graduate Engineer of Interior Architecture from the University of Applied Science in Düsseldorf, Germany.
+She practiced interior design in large design teams in Europe and the United States, developing a portfolio featuring cultural buildings and higher education projects.
+Elke has had an interest in physical environments for children since her time as an undergraduate.
+Her dissertation was an ethnographic case study of the impact that the spaces between classrooms at a public high school “designed for the twenty-first century” have on students’ attitudes toward school.

 FCS370Interior Design II: Studio

 - Environments for Children - Secondary School Environments - American School Culture